-- Microbial contaminants, such as viruses and bacteria, which may come from sewage treatment plants, septic systems, agricultural livestock operations, and wildlife; - Inorganic contaminants, such as salts and metals, which can be naturally occurring or result from urban stormwater runoff, industrial or domestic wastewater discharges, oil and gas production, and mining or farming; - Pesticides and herbicides, which may come from a variety of sources such as agriculture, urban stormwater runoff, and residential uses: - Organic chemical contaminants, including synthetic and volatile organic chemicals, which are by-products of industrial processes and petroleum production, and can also come from gas stations, urban stormwater runoff, and septic systems; and - Radioactive contaminants, which can be naturally-occurring or be the result of oil and gas production and mining activities.
+- Microbial contaminants, such as viruses and bacteria, which may come from sewage treatment plants, septic system, agricultural livestock operations, and wildlife; - Inorganic contaminants, such as salts and metals, which can be naturally occurring or result from urban stormwater, runoff, industrial or domestic wastewater discharges, oil and gas production, mining or farming; - Pesticides and herbicides, which may come from a variety of sources such as agriculture, urban stormwater runoff, and residential uses; - Organic chemical contaminants, including synthetic and volatile organic chemicals, which are by-products of industrial processes and petroleum production, and can also come from gas stations, urban stormwater runoff, and septic systems; and - Radioactive contaminants, which can be naturally-occurring or be the result of oil and gas production and mining activities.

-In order to ensure that tap water is safe to drink, the EPA prescribes regulations that limit the amount of certain contaminants in water provided by public water systems.
+In order to ensure that tap water is safe to drink, the EPA prescribes regulations that limits the amount of certain contaminants in water provided by public water systems.
 Federal Food and Drug Administration Agency regulations establish limits for contaminants in bottled water that must provide the same protection for public health.
+Some of our drinking water is delivered by wells from underground aquifers that are protected from many of the sources of contamination described and some of our water is provided from surface water sources by the North Harris County Water Authority.

 Contaminants may be found in drinking water that may cause taste, color, or odor problems.
 These types of problems are not necessarily causes for health concerns.
-For more information on taste, odor, or color of drinking water, please contact h2o innovation.
+For more information on taste, odor, or color of drinking water, please contact the system's business office.

 Drinking water, including bottled water, may reasonably be expected to contain at least small amounts of some contaminants.
 The presence of contaminants does not necessarily indicate that water poses a health risk.
-More information about contaminants and potential health effects can be obtained by calling the EPA's Safe Drinking Water Hotline at (800)426-4791.

-EPA website: www.epa.gov/safewater
+More information about contaminants and potential health effects can be obtained by calling the EPA's Safe Drinking Water Hotline at (800) 426-4791.
+EPA website: www.epa.gov/safewater hao innovation